daattali/timevis/README.md

 It is possible to retrieve data from a timeline in a Shiny app.
 When a timeline widget is created in a Shiny app, there are four pieces of information that are always accessible as Shiny inputs.
-These inputs have special names based on the timeline's id.
-Suppose that a timeline is created with an `outputId` of **"mytime"**, then the following four input variables will be available:
+These inputs have special names based on the timeline’s id.
+Suppose that a timeline is created with an `outputId` of **“mytime”**, then the following four input variables will be available:

   - **input$mytime\_data** - will return a data.frame containing the